rodolfoksveiga/master_ufsc/README.md

 ## Objective

 The Brazilian standard for the thermal performance of residential buildings (NBR 15.575) offers a simulation-based method.
-However, building energy simulations (BES) are complex, time-consuming, and recquire qualified professionals.
+However, building energy simulations (BES) are complex, time-consuming, and require qualified professionals.
 Data-driven models are an alternative to BES, since they significantly reduce the number of input parameters and can achieve high accuracy.
 Therefore, the objective of this project was to develop a predictive model to estimate the thermal performance of naturally ventilated apartments.

 ### Partnership